SimaThapa/SimaThapa/README.md

 ---

 ## **About Me**
-- 🎓 21-year-old student balancing college studies and hands-on work in tech.
 - 💡 Love solving complex problems and turning ideas into reality through code.
 - 🔨 Currently working on exciting React projects and diving into modern frontend frameworks.
 - 🌱 Constantly learning and pushing my boundaries in web development.